 Northern pintails (Anas acuta) also had a constant daily survival rate of 0.96, corresponding with a total survival rate of 0.39.
-Shrub cover enhanced nesting success at the microsite-scale, and nesting success was decreased by bare ground cover at the nest site.
+Shrub cover enhanced nesting success at the microsite-scale, and was decreased by bare ground cover at the nest site.

 Clay-colored sparrows (Spizella pallida) had a daily nest survival rate of 0.94, corresponding with a total survival rate of 0.29.
-Their nest success was decreased by brown-headed cowbird parasitism and positively correlated with visual obstruction at the nest site.
+Their nest success was decreased by brownheaded cowbird parasitism and positively correlated with visual obstruction at the nest site.

-Western meadowlark (Sturnella neglecta) had a daily nest survival rate of 0.95, with a total survival rate of 0.20.
+Western meadowlark (Sturnella neglecta) daily nest survival was 0.95, with a total survival rate of 0.20.
 Western meadowlark survival was higher in the nestling stage, as well as in areas with a greater cover of smooth brome at the nest site and bluegrass at the microsite level.
 Nesting success decreased with increasing visual obstruction.

-Common grackle (Quiscalus quiscula) had a daily survival probability of 0.95, corresponding to a total survival rate of 0.20.
-Their survival decreased during the course of the nesting season, and with brown-headed cowbird parasitism and nest-site coolseason grass cover.
+Brewer's blackbird (Euphagus cyanocephalus) daily survival probability was 0.95, corresponding to a total survival rate of 0.20.
+Their survival decreased during the course of the nesting season, and with brown-headed cowbird parasitism and nest-site cool-season grass cover.
 Nest survival increased with greater vegetation height.